josephsmithberger/XogotDocs/Documentation.docc/Manual/shaders/advanced_postprocessing.md

 }
 ```

-Because the camera is facing the negative z direction, the position will have a negative z value.
+Because the camera is facing the negative `z` direction, the position will have a negative `z` value.
-In order to get a usable depth value, we have to negate view.z.
+In order to get a usable depth value, we have to negate `view.z`.

 The world position can be constructed from the depth buffer using the following code, using the
-INV_VIEW_MATRIX to transform the position from view space into world space.
+`INV_VIEW_MATRIX` to transform the position from view space into world space.

 ```
 void fragment() {